 Being sustainable is so much more than recycling your waste and reducing the amount of single use packaging that you consume, but it is a big part of it, and is something you and your family can do on a daily basis.

-Since our products entered the market we have potentially prevented 4.2 million single use pouches, packaging and cling film from ending up in landfill across NZ, and this number grows every day!
+Since our products entered the market we have potentially prevented over 12 million single use pouches, packaging and cling film from ending up in landfill across NZ.
+This equates to over 4.9 tonnes of waste and this number grows every day!

 How Kai Carrier is integrating sustainability into our business:

-We are now in the process of mapping the lifecycle of our products so we are able to measure their carbon emissions from the point of manufacture until they reach your doorstep.
+We are now in the process of mapping the life cycle of our products so we are able to measure the carbon emissions created during the manufacturing process.
 We hope to achieve carbon neutral status for our products within the next six months.

 Kai Carrier employs the services of other businesses who have clear environmental policies and are actively working towards reducing their carbon footprint.
 This ensures that our waste output is minimised from the point of manufacture through to the disposal of the pouches at the end of their lifespan.

 Kai Carrier invests in educators and other businesses who are actively working to educate others about living more sustainably.
-This includes sponsorship of Kate Meads (The Nappy Lady) and the supply of products for her workshops.
+This includes sponsorship of Kate Meads (Waste Free Parenting) and the supply of products for her workshops.

 Kai Carrier is also an Associate Member of the Public Place Recycling Scheme.
 We believe that by investing in other businesses who share the same vision of reducing waste to landfill within NZ we are actively integrating sustainability into our business.
 In the 12 months to end of September 2016 Kai Carrier invested 5% of net profit into sustainably focused businesses and educators.